chloerei/active_service/README.md

 rails g service hello
 ```

-Then it will create a template service in app/servcies.
+It will create a template service file in app/services and a test file in test/services.

 ## Development